karl-joan/text2art-gan/README.md

 ## CUB
 <img src="paper/images/lisa1_eng.png" width="650px"/>

+For each style, the first column is where lambda\_idt = 0.5 and the second column is where lambda\_idt = 5.

 ## COCO
 <img src="paper/images/lisa2_eng.png" width="650px"/>

+For each style, the first column is where lambda\_idt = 0.5 and the second column is where lambda\_idt = 5.

 When given a more abstract word, the results can be quite interesting: